 Q. Do you offer recommendations for other lesbian-friendly vendors?

-A supplier who is committed to inclusivity may also have a network of other lesbian-friendly or lesbian-owned vendors, from photographers to florists, which can streamline your planning.
+A supplier who is committed to inclusivity often has a network of other LGBTIQA+ friendly vendors, which can make planning much easier.

-In Australia, you can get married anywhere at any time on any day of the year.
+In Australia, you can get married anywhere at any time on any day of the year – which gives lesbian couples enormous freedom when planning a same-sex wedding in Victoria.

-Some of my favourite venues for LGBTIQA+ weddings can be found here: Recommended Wedding Venues in Melbourneย
+Some of my favourite venues for LGBTIQA+ weddings can be found here: Gay-Friendly Wedding Venues in Melbourne

 In addition, some of my lesbian couples have chosen venues such as: